Communication-Efficient Hybrid Language Model via Uncertainty-Aware Opportunistic and Compressed Transmission: Numerical Evaluation

 Unless otherwise specified, all experiments are conducted using TinyLlama-1.1B as the SLM and Llama2-13B as the LLM, with a vocabulary size of \( |\mathcal{V}| = 32{,}000 \).
 The Alpaca dataset~\cite{alpaca} is employed as the benchmark, with a fixed set of 100 randomly selected samples used across all experiments.
 All simulations are performed on a Linux-based server equipped with an 8-core Intel Xeon Silver 4215R CPU and three Nvidia GeForce RTX 3090 GPUs.
 Under this setup, the average per-token wall time is measured as \( \tau_{\text{SLM}} = 25.6\,\text{ms} \) and \( \tau_{\text{LLM}} = 104.6\,\text{ms} \).

-We evaluate the proposed CU-HLM framework—both with online and offline vocabulary compression—alongside U-HLM, and compare them against several baselines: (i) LLM-only inference, (ii) SLM-only inference, (iii) the original HLM, and (iv) Rand-HLM, which skips uplink transmissions at random with a fixed probability of 0.5.
+We evaluate the proposed CU-HLM framework—both with online and offline vocabulary compression—alongside U-HLM, and compare them against several baselines: (i) LLM-only inference, (ii) SLM-only inference, (iii) the original HLM, (iv) Rand-HLM, which skips uplink transmissions at random with a fixed probability of 0.5, and (v) TK-SLT~\cite{zheng2025communication}, which performs vocabulary compression with a fixed truncated vocabulary size of $320$.
 The performance is evaluated using the following metrics:

 \begin{itemize} \item \textbf{Inference Accuracy:} Measured as the cosine similarity between sentence embeddings of the generated response and the corresponding ground-truth answer, where embeddings are computed using a BERT model~\cite{alaparthi2020bidirectional}.